 Selection of entries to be featured in the exhibit will be based on the following qualities.

 - Aesthetic: Overall aesthetic appeal and visual impact

 - Is this image a well thought out/planned creative project that has paid special attention to aesthetics?
 The Selection Panel is looking for attention to details like contrast, proportion, lighting, colour palette, and image quality as well as considering if the image is attention grabbing/generally appealing as an art piece from afar or from close range

 - Image: Originality of image or illustration, image title, and clarity of text accompanying the image

 - Does this image/title grab your attention from a distance?
 Or would you pass it by?
 The Selection Panel is reviewing if the image/illustration is an effective visual message (stands alone without aid of write-up, text or symbols), consideration of artistry within the title, and clarity of the description and text for a general audience

 - Relationship: Relevance of image or illustration to applicant’s research

 - Does this image offer a deeper understanding of the research topic from a unique perspective through visual aide?
 The Selection Panel considers if the image requires the description for context and whether the text accompanying the image/illustration offers an explanation that may be understood by individuals without expertise in the field

 The Landmark Project is expected to run for three years.
 At the end of each academic year entrants will receive formal acknowledgement of their submission.

-The Selection Panel will include undergraduate students and graduate students, postdoctoral fellows, representatives from the Provost's Office, the Division of the Vice-President, Research & Innovation (VPRI) and the School of Graduate Studies (SGS).
+The Selection Panel includes undergraduate students and graduate students, postdoctoral fellows, representatives from the Provost’s Office, all three campuses, the Division of the Vice-President, Research & Innovation (VPRI), and the School of Graduate Studies.